retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

 Stage grouping
 ~~~~~~~~~~~~~~

-Sometimes during funnel analysis several events can have similar
+In many practical cases, we would like to be able to group multiple
-importance, and it doesn’t matter which particular event was reached.
-In
+events as one stage - for example, if it doesn’t matter which particular
-this case, we would like to group multiple events as one stage, and they
+event was reached.
+We can access this function by passing lists of
-can be passed as sub-list in ``stage`` parameter.
+events (along with single events) in the ``stage`` parameter.

-Let’s plot a funnel where we group ``product1`` and ``product2``:
+Let us plot a funnel with `product1` and `product2` grouped that way:

 .. code-block:: python